slamora/brackets-wiki/Simple-"Hello-World"-extension.md

 });
 ```

+Extensions should [also include a _package.json_ file](https://github.com/adobe/brackets/wiki/Extension-package-format#packagejson-format) when ready to share with others.

 **Looking for more detailed information?** Check out [[How to write extensions]], or look up the above APIs in the Brackets source code for complete docs.

 ----
 Here's a slightly fancier version that changes the text in the editor instead of showing an alert() dialog:

 ```javascript